GTM Engineer vs Outbound Agency

 How do conversion rates compare between GTM engineers and agencies?

-GTM engineers typically achieve 2x to 5x higher conversion rates than agencies because they invest time in deep ICP research, personalized messaging, and continuous optimization.
-A good GTM engineer achieves 3 to 8% reply rates and 1 to 3% meeting rates on cold outbound.
-Most agencies run 0.5 to 2% reply rates and 0.1 to 0.5% meeting rates because their outreach is generic and their reps are spread thin.
-The per-meeting cost from a GTM engineer is often lower despite the higher monthly fee.
+GTM engineers typically achieve 2x to 5x higher conversion rates than agencies because they invest time in deep ICP research, personalized messaging research, and continuous optimization based on real data.
+A good GTM engineer achieves 3 to 8% reply rates and 1 to 3% meeting rates on cold outbound because each message is researched and relevant to the recipient.
+Most agencies run 0.5 to 2% reply rates and 0.1 to 0.5% meeting rates because their outreach is generic templated sequences that do not reflect the recipient's specific company, role, or pain points, and their reps are spread thin across multiple clients.
+The per-meeting cost from a GTM engineer is often lower despite the higher monthly fee because fewer, higher-quality meetings reduce wasted time in bad conversations and focus your sales team on legitimate opportunities.

 Can I use a GTM engineer to fix what an agency broke?